-The air valves, four in number (one suction and one discharge valve for each cylinder), are located close to the cylinder compression space to reduce valve clearance.
+The air valves, four in number (one suction and one discharge valve for each cylinder) are located close to the cylinder compression space to reduce valve clearance.
 Placed vertically, they close by gravity, no valve springs being required.
 The valve stops are designed to reduce clearance and prevent sluggish action of the valve.

-The pistons and connecting rods are unusually long, to ensure minimum and even wear on the cylinders, wrist pins, wrist pin bearings, and pistons themselves.
+The pistons and connecting rods are unusually long, to ensure minimum and even wear on the cylinders, gudgeon pins, gudgeon pin bearings, and pistons themselves.

-The pistons are of the trunk type and are carefully turned to fit the bore of the cylinders, each piston being fitted with three packing rings of the "snap" type.
+The pistons are fitted with two packing rings of the "snap" type, and one oil scraper ring.

-The wrist pins are of hardened steel carefully ground, and are pressed into the pistons and held in place by slotted grub screws.
+The gudgeon pins are of hardened steel carefully ground, and are pressed into the pistons and held in place by slotted grub screws.